 The water services department will employ a planned maintenance plan in order to prevent emergency repairs, which often result in excessive expenditure.
-The EPWP grant has also been dedicated towards contracting employees who be responsible for to the General Water/Sewer and Reticulation.Due to insufficient funds the municipality cannot meet the recommended norm of 8% of PPE uThukela district municipality had adopted the asset management policy and procedure manual together with the operational, repairs and maintenance plan on the 25 May 2022.
-The municipality has set aside the budget to renew its infrastructure assets and other assets, as they are used in rendering the core function of the district municipality.
+The EPWP grant has also been dedicated towards contracting employees who be responsible for to the General Water/Sewer and Reticulation.
+Due to insufficient funds the municipality cannot meet the recommended norm of 8% of PPE.